 Beginning with 2017 Week 42, Differential has a new "draft" state for revisions.
-Currently, this is only active if prototypes are enabled, although it will become a default behavior in the coming weeks.
+At the time, this was only active if prototypes are enabled.
+As of 2020 Week 7, it is now the normal behavior.

 When revisions are created, they are initially "Draft" revisions until builds pass.
 Once builds pass, they are submitted for review.
 (If you don't use Harbormaster to perform builds, all builds automatically pass immediately, so this state is transient.)